uranusjr/requirements-2.0/README.md

 ```

 Each key in the mapping is a string that identifies a dependency.
 The key does
-not hold any special meanings itself, but used to refer the dependency it maps
+not hold any special meaning itself, but the key is used to refer the dependency it maps
-to, and should be unique in the lock file.
+to and should be unique in the lock file.

 Four key patterns are reserved with special meanings by Python packaging: